DinoChiesa/ApiLoadGen/README.md

 Notes
 ----------------------

-These JS files are NodeJS scripts.
+The JS files here are NodeJS scripts.
 They also require some other node modules, including: q, sleep, restify, assert, and fs.
+To run these sripts you may have to:

+   npm install q restify sleep

+in your local directory.

+The q module implements promises, which is a framework for managing ordered execution of asynchronous operations.
+When you have a chain of asynch operations, like HTTP calls, and the subsequent operation should be performed only after the prior op completes, you can designed a giant pyramid of nested callbacks, or you can use promises to untangle that mess.

 Bugs